quicwg/base-drafts/draft-ietf-quic-tls.md

 during the handshake, though it means that such a downgrade causes a handshake failure.

-Protocols that use the QUIC transport MUST use Application Layer Protocol Negotiation (ALPN) {{!RFC7301}}.
-The ALPN identifier for the protocol MUST be specific to the QUIC version that it operates over.
-When constructing a ClientHello, clients MUST include a list of all the ALPN identifiers that they support, regardless of whether the QUIC version that they have currently selected supports that protocol.
+TLS uses Application Layer Protocol Negotiation (ALPN) {{!RFC7301}} to select an application protocol.
+The application-layer protocol MAY restrict the QUIC versions that it can operate over.
+When constructing a ClientHello, clients SHOULD include a list of all the ALPN identifiers that they support, regardless of whether the QUIC version that they have currently selected supports that protocol.

-Servers SHOULD select an application protocol based solely on the information in the ClientHello, not using the QUIC version that the client has selected.
-If the protocol that is selected is not supported with the QUIC version that is in use, the server MAY send a QUIC version negotiation packet to select a compatible version.
+Servers SHOULD select an application protocol compatible with the QUIC version that the client has selected, if possible.
+If the protocol that is selected is not supported with the QUIC version that is in use, the server MUST send a QUIC version negotiation packet to select a compatible version.

-If the server cannot select a combination of ALPN identifier and QUIC version it MUST abort the connection.
-A client MUST abort a connection if the server picks an incompatible version of QUIC version and ALPN.
+If the server cannot select a compatible combination of ALPN identifier and QUIC version, it MUST abort the connection.
+A client MUST abort a connection if the server picks an incompatible combination of QUIC version and ALPN identifier.

 ## QUIC Extension {#quic_parameters}